seek-oss/treat/packages/treat/README.md

 }
 ```

-Alternatively, if you'd prefer to avoid global types, you can manually annotate the theme object being passed into a [`ThemedStyles` function.](#themedstyles)
+Alternatively, if you'd prefer to avoid global types, you can manually annotate the theme object being passed into a [`ThemedStyle` function.](#themedstyle)

 ```tsx
 import { style } from 'treat';